 Happy 46th Birthday to Queen Máxima of the Netherlands!
 Married for over 15 years and Queen for four years, Máxima has worn almost all the stunning Dutch Royal Tiaras, and has a reputation as a magpie among the royal community.
-Click HERE to learn about Queen Máxima.
-Learn all of the Tiaras below-
+To mark the occasion, we are taking a look at all the Dutch Royal Tiaras-

 Originally a diamond collet necklace which was a wedding gift to Princess Emma of Waldeck and Pyrmont when she married King Willem III in 1879, the Diamond Bandeau was first worn as a tiara by her granddaughter, future Queen Juliana, in 1937.
 Later it was also worn by Juliana’s mother, Queen Wilhelmina, and her four daughters, including the former Queen Beatrix.
 A favourite of Queen Maxima, the Diamond Bandeau is worn more than most other tiaras, and is regularly seen at grand events, including the recent Argentinian State Banquet.

 Ordered by King Willem III for Queen Emma in 1889, from French Jeweller Mellerio, the Ruby Tiara includes a substantial parure, with earrings, necklace, bracelet, stomacher, brooch, and a fan.
 Worn by Queen Emma, her daughter, Queen Wilhelmina, her daughter, Queen Juliana, and her daughter, Queen Beatrix, the Mellerio Ruby Parure is another favourite of Queen maxima, who often pairs it with other ruby pieces from the collection.
 The Tiara was one of the first to be worn by the Princess of Orange, who tried it on in 2012, at the age of 8.

 Made for Queen Wilhelmina by Schürmannin 1897, this tiara was worn by her daughter, Queen Juliana, but became a favourite of her granddaughter, Queen Beatrix, who even wore the piece at her wedding.
 Adaptable to be worn with different configurations of pearls, Queen Beatrix wore the tiara in a grander version at the Gala held the night before her abdication.
 She has worn it once since.
 Queen Maxima wore the Württemberg Ornate Pearl Tiara for the first time at a State Banquet in Tokyo.
 She has also worn it since.